Things to Know About High-Risk Insurance

 You can avoid tickets by staying within the speed limit, obeying traffic signs, and keeping a safe distance behind other vehicles.
 Of course, one of the most essential things to know about high-risk insurance is not to drive under the influence of alcohol or other drugs.
 DUI too often leads to traffic tickets and license suspension, not to mention terrible accidents, injuries, and even death.

 Experts recommend avoiding impaired and distracted driving.
-Some states have enacted laws limiting or banning the use of cell phones and other smart devices while operating a vehicle.
+Some states have enacted laws limiting or banning cell phones and other smart devices while operating a vehicle.
 Why?
 Because statistics show that using these devices on the road is at least or more dangerous than DUI.
 It’s best to keep all electronic devices out of sight when on the road.

 Not keeping up with premium payments or frequent policy cancellations can keep you in the high-risk category.
 If you’re worried about being unable to keep up with a future payment, discuss possible options with your insurance agent.
 They will help find solutions or make accommodations to suit your situation.